yfsun0920/DH110-2023Spring/Assignments/A01/README.md

 Link: https://apps.apple.com/us/app/exercise-at-home-workout-app/id882240858

 ### Description
-Exercise: At Home Workout App provides a variety of workouts that can be done at home, including yoga, pilates, and bodyweight exercises.
+Exercise: At Home Workout App (also called 7 Minute Workouts with Lazy Monster) provides a variety of workouts that can be done at home, including yoga, pilates, and bodyweight exercises.
 It also includes customized workout plans based on fitness level and goals, and allows to track progress over time.

 ### Overall Evaluation
-Developed by a game company, the app uses gamification to create a fun and engaging experience of workout with cute avatars, animations and achievement system.
-Overall it has a good user experience design.
-It has a well-organized layout with a clear navigation system.
+Developed by a game company, the app mainly adopts gamification method to create a fun and engaging experience of workouts with cute avatars, animations and achievement system.
+Overall it reveals a good user experience design.
+It has well-organized layouts with a clear navigation system.
 The visual design is appealing, using bright and energetic colors.
 All these consistent elements are great fit for children as well as their parents as their targeted users.

 ### Heuristic evaluation